-The Center for Injury Research and Policy Announcements page provides information about recent awards, publications, studies and events as related to our Center.
+See the latest announcements about the Center for Injury Research and Policy including information about recent awards, publications, studies, and events.

 Drowning can be silent and quick, and it kills nearly 1,000 children every year.
 To refocus the attention of parents and physicians on one of the leading causes of death among children, the American Academy of Pediatrics published updated recommendations on water safety.